dreamportdev/Osdev-Notes/08_VirtualFileSystem/01_Overview.md

 Different filesystems have different advantages: some are simpler to implement, otherwise may be offer extreme redundancy and others may be usable across a network.
 Each filesystem implementation is typically provided by a separate driver that then interacts with the virtual file system provided by the kernel.
 The most common filesystem drivers you will want to provide are ext2, FAT(12/16/32 - they are fundamentally all the same) and an ram-based 'temp fs'.
 The tempfs may also support loading its contents from a TAR passed by the bootloader.
 This is the concept of a init ramdisk, and we'll look at an example of how to implement this.

-Each filesystem interally represents file (and directory) data in different ways.
+Each filesystem internally represents file (and directory) data in different ways.
 Whether they are just a structure laid out before the data, or an entry in a array or list somewhere.

 How do we combine the output of all these different filesystems in a uniform way that's usable by the rest of the OS?
 We achieve this through a layer of abstraction, which we called the *virtual file system*, or VFS.
 It's responsible for acting as a scaffold that other filesystems can attach themselves to.